apache/datafusion/docs/source/library-user-guide/building-logical-plans.md

 ## Table Sources

-The previous example used a [LogicalTableSource], which is used for tests and documentation in DataFusion, and is also suitable if you are using DataFusion to build logical plans but do not use DataFusion's physical planner.
-However, if you want to use a [TableSource] that can be executed in DataFusion then you will need to use [DefaultTableSource], which is a wrapper for a [TableProvider].
+The previous examples use a [LogicalTableSource], which is used for tests and documentation in DataFusion, and is also suitable if you are using DataFusion to build logical plans but do not use DataFusion's physical planner.

+However, it is more common to use a [TableProvider].
+To get a  [TableSource] from a [TableProvider], use [provider_as_source] or [DefaultTableSource].

 [query planning and execution overview]: https://docs.rs/datafusion/latest/datafusion/index.html#query-planning-and-execution-overview
 [architecture guide]: https://docs.rs/datafusion/latest/datafusion/index.html#architecture